Welcome to the ENGWellness Program!

 What does it mean to have “well-being”?
 The words “health” and “well-being” are difficult to define.
 In many ways, it is easier to describe the absence of health and well-being, than it is to describe what it means to have them.

 "A state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."

 Well-being goes beyond the aspects of physical health to include other social, psychological, and personal aspects.
 Having well-being includes the ability of “an individual or group to identify and to realize aspirations, to satisfy needs, and to change or cope with the environment".

-From this perspective, wellbeing can be seen as a “resource” or “asset” that helps people live their everyday lives.
-The University of Waterloo Engineering Wellness Framework includes nine dimensions of wellbeing: physical, intellectual, emotional, relational, spiritual, vocational, cultural, financial, and environmental.
-The ENGWellness program seeks to provide resources, support, and referrals to staff, faculty, graduate and undergraduate students to assist in the strengthening of their nine dimensions of wellbeing.
+From this perspective, well-being can be seen as a “resource” or “asset” that helps people live their everyday lives.
+The University of Waterloo Engineering Wellness Framework includes nine dimensions of wellness: physical, intellectual, emotional, relational, spiritual, vocational, cultural, financial, and environmental.
+The ENGWellness program seeks to provide resources, support, and referrals to staff, faculty, graduate and undergraduate students to assist in the strengthening of their nine dimensions of wellness.